markusmoenig/Eldiron/docs/docs/building_maps/working_with_tiles.md

 Single tiles can also have a human-readable alias.
 Set it with **Edit Tile Meta** and then use that alias anywhere a `tile_id`-style source is accepted in TOML, actions, or `set_tile(...)`.

+Single tiles can also have high-level material metadata.
+Use **Edit Tile Meta** to assign a material preset and finish for tile sources.
+Palette colors carry their own material preset and finish in the **Palette** dock.

 The tile picker can now contain:

 - single tiles